How to Increase Your Happiness | Positive Psychology Practices to Upregulate Helpful Brain Chemicals

 Explore 5-minute meditation and breathing practices here.

 Express your thoughts and feelings: Find a healthy and accessible outlet for your thoughts and feelings so they don't build up inside.
-Imagine that you are externalizing and releasing your thoughts through exercise, journaling, making artwork, while talking to a trusted friend or therapist as a form of catharsis.
+Imagine that you are externalizing and releasing your thoughts through exercise, journaling, creating artwork, or while talking to a trusted friend or therapist as a form of catharsis.

 Be of service to someone in need: Charitable acts are beneficial to the greater good of society and will help you to experience more meaning and purpose in your life.